Safe barkuterie boards for dogs

 We all like to get a little fancy sometimes

 Charcuterie boards aren’t exclusively for people — your dog can get in on the fun, too, thanks to “barkuterie” boards.
-With your vet’s approval, use Dr. Aliya McCullough’s pup-safe shopping list so your dog can indulge in their own meat, cheese and veggie spread.
+With your vet’s approval, use veterinarian and pet health advocate Dr. Aliya McCullough's pup-safe shopping list so your dog can indulge in their own meat, cheese and veggie spread.

 Cheese typically has a lot of fat and salt, so make sure you choose the right variety for your best friend.
 Mozzarella, cottage cheese and soft plain goat cheese are great choices.